-If you’re looking to improve your career prospects, open the door to further academic study, or simply indulge a passion, honours is your next step.
+If you’re looking to improve your career prospects, open the door to further academic study, or simply indulge a passion, an honours degree is your next step.

 Honours is a year of additional study following an undergraduate degree.
 It enables you to build on the foundations of your undergraduate degree and explore your interests through a research project of your own choosing, completed in your own time.